mongodb/docs/source/reference/mongosniff.rst

    ``mongod`` instance.
 Specify host name and port in the "``<host>:<port>``" format.

-TODO understand what this is and why this is the post.
+TODO understand mongosniff --forward and its use/purpose.

 .. option:: --source <NET [interface]>, <FILE [filename]>